 Generally, we must ensure we have a Gift Aid declaration for each donor, to show they have been made aware of the personal tax implications (the form is on the Hall's page of village website here).
-The Treasurer keeps records of the donors, the amounts, and their declaration forms.
 However, we are also able to claim gift aid through the small donations scheme for things like car park donations, for up to 10 times the amount of standard gift aid claimed in the same financial year (see minutes May 2017).
 Claims are made online via Gov.uk here.